Uppaal/lm-ood/README.md

 ## Open Points to Address:
 1. Add citations once paper is on arxiv, then make repo public
 2. How to share datasets for reproducaibility?
 Files too heavy for github.
+3. Test refactored versions of umap and tapt